AnastasiaTobokhova/AnastasiaTobokhova/README.md

 ## 📖 Education & Experience
 - 🎓 **Bachelor's Degree** in Finance.
 - 👨‍💻 **3 years of design experience**, helping me create highly usable projects.
-- 🖥 Aspiring **Full-stack Developer** with experience working on large-scale projects.
+- 🖥 Aspiring **Python Developer** with experience working on large-scale projects.
 - 📊 **Studying Data Science and Machine Learning** to deepen my knowledge and work on products in this field.

 ## 💬 Quote